Today we are going to show you how to create a beautiful Geode Heart Cake design!

 Geode inspired cakes continue to be a very popular choice for all sorts of occasions, from birthdays to weddings.

-We're excited to share our own twist on this eye catching cake trend with a geode heart cake design!
+We're excited to share our own twist on this eye catching cake trend with this heart themed cake.

 We used a four layer 6 inch double barrel cake, frosted with a double batch of Classic Vanilla Buttercream.
 Our double barrel cake has 4 bubble tea straws and two cardboard cake circles.
 (Center cake board has a little notch cut out.)